Andrew Ker of Faldonside: David Rizzio

 Andrew Ker entered the apartments of Mary, Queen of Scots, at Holyrood on the night of the 9 March 1566 with Lord Darnley.
 David Rizzio was murdered.
 According to some reports, Ker threatened the Queen with a dagger and a companion Patrick Bellenden of Stenhouse pointed a pistol at her belly.
 Two English officials, Thomas Randolph and the Earl of Bedford, wrote that Mary said Ker "would have sticken her with a dagger".

 Other accounts say that Ker had a pistol and Bellenden had the dagger.
 Anthony Standen, an English servant of Darnley, claimed to have disarmed Bellenden of his dagger, while another man threatened Mary with a snaphance pistol.
+According to the Historie of the reigne of Marie Queen of Scots compiled by Lord Herries, Ker threatened the Queen with a pistol and pulled Rizzio way from her.
+Subquently, Lord Ruthven and Ker returned to the Queen's chamber, and Ruthven sat down and called for a drink.

+Ker was banished after Mary freed herself.
+According to a memoir of Mary's reign written by her secretary Claude Nau, Mary heard from John Schaw, chamberlain of Kelso, that Ker had returned to Scotland from England without permission and was still "horned as a rebel or outlaw".
+People refused to have him as a guest, and Ker declared that Mary's regime might end in a fortnight.

+After the birth of James VI and I at Edinburgh Castle, according to Lord Herries, Mary discussed her son's future with William Stainley (possibly Darnley's servant Anthony Standen), and told Darnley she would never forget the risk that "Fawdonsyd's pistoll" might have been shot.

 Ker was pardoned or given an individual remission for his part in the events at Holyrood on 24 December 1566.
 A large number of those present at the palace on 9 March or suspected of involvement were included in a general remission made on the same day and issued at Stirling Castle.
 Ker's remission was similarly worded to that of William White, a shoemaker in the Canongate.